Managing relationships are key skills for PAs

 Personal Assistants are often the point of contact for your manager, team, department and even the company.
 This means that you need to be able to build relationships with a wide range of people.
 These people may vary in seniority, the nature of their working relationship with you and their character.
 This means that we need to adapt and use a range of skills to build working relationships with these people.

-It is not good if a PA and their manager is if the PA fails to build relationships and has a bad image, as it reflects on all of the people connected to the PA.
-Therefore, careful attention to building relationship is key for your professional image and that of your manager or department.
+It is not good if a PA and their manager are if the PA fails to build relationships and has a bad image, as it reflects on all of the people connected to the PA.
+Therefore, careful attention to building relationships is key for your professional image and that of your manager or department.

 Acting as a point of knowledge

 Often your boss will delegate the HR function of his job or other administrative tasks.
 This will mean that you are expected to be a point of knowledge.
 This means that you will need to develop knowledge, but also build relationships with contacts that can provide you with advice and support when you are facing more challenging queries.